 If your business or organization is looking for a pleasant summer activity, our club is available for rent at an affordable fee!
 Lawn Bowling…..Give it a Try!!

 The clubhouse at 1360 Grosvenor Avenue.
 Pictures taken in 2010 – courtesy of Louise Jutras, President.

-Originally opened on June 15, 1935 by the then Mayor, John Queen, the Club has served the community for over 80 years.
+Originally opened on June 15, 1935 by the then Mayor, John Queen, the Club celebrates their 85th Anniversary in 2020 having served the community for over 84 years.
 In the 1960’s, River Heights LBC had an average annual membership of over 150 players.
 Upon moving to Winnipeg in 1979, this was my first club.
 I enjoyed a couple of years of very competitive bowls.
 Since those days, the green has become full size and the tennis courts have been relocated giving players additional room.

 Why Not Join Us?
 (Click here to return to home page.)